Written by Editorial Team

 But before we dive into the symptoms that you should look out for after a missed period, let us do some groundwork.
 Pregnancy symptoms can be experienced much before you miss your period.
 In fact, some women experience pregnancy symptoms in the first week of conception itself.
 Symptoms appearing this early is quite uncommon, but not unheard of.
 A rise in your basal body temperature is one of the early symptoms of pregnancy.

 If you are not physically exerting yourself and yet feeling extremely tired and drained out, the stork may be well on its way.
-With the completion of implantation, your body will be focused on producing placenta, the fluid that supports and nourishes the growing fetus.
+With the completion of implantation, your body will be focused on producing the placenta, the fluid that supports and nourishes the growing fetus.
 And this will require energy.
 Nausea and vomiting deplete all the energy from your body during this time.
-Hence, you feel tired all the time
+Hence, you feel tired and fatigued all the time.

-If you are visiting the bathroom more often than the usual, especially after a missed period, you may be pregnant.
+If you are visiting the bathroom more often than usual, especially after a missed period, you may be pregnant.
 The hormone human chorionic gonadotropin (hCG) leads to increased blood flow to the pelvic region.
-Also, your uterus expands to accommodate the growing fetus putting a lot of pressure on the bladder.
-This changed physiology leads to frequent urination during pregnancy
+Also, your uterus expands to accommodate the growing fetus, putting a lot of pressure on the bladder.
+This changed physiology leads to frequent urination during pregnancy.

 If you find yourself suddenly repulsed by the foods that you once adored or have bizarre food cravings, then this may also be a sign of pregnancy.
-Cravings and aversions are due to rage of hormones flooding your body during the early stages of pregnancy
+Cravings and aversions are due to the rage of hormones flooding your body during the early stages of pregnancy.

 All these symptoms put together, or considered individually, should make you raise your eyebrows and question your status – pregnant or not.
 Taking the pregnancy test soon will help you ascertain the status, emphatically.
 A visit to your gynecologist will further cement this!

 Once you have confirmed the status, you will need to take care of yourself.
 This includes being cautious about your diet.
-Your first month diet should include folate-rich foods, Vitamin B6, fruits, meats, iron-rich foods, and foods rich in natural sugars.
-You may want to steer clear of foods the induce contractions, seafood, soft cheeses, and junk and packaged foods.
-To know more read: Foods To Eat And Avoid During Your First Month Of Pregnancy
+Your first month’s diet should include folate-rich foods, Vitamin B6, fruits, meats, iron-rich foods, and foods rich in natural sugars.
+You may want to steer clear of foods that induce contractions, seafood, soft cheeses, and junk and packaged foods.

-The first month of pregnancy is one of the busiest time during gestation starting with conception and then implantation.
+The first month of pregnancy is one of the busiest times during gestation, starting with conception and then implantation.
 By the end of the 1st month, there will be development in the yolk sac, amniotic sac, and umbilical cord.
 At this stage, the embryo will be about 2mm in length.
 However, you won’t any noticeable changes to your 1-month pregnant belly.

 Recognizing the early signs of pregnancy can help you and your partner prepare better and give yourselves time to read and know some basics about pregnancy before your doctor introduces these facts to you.